Tracht/MakersBnb/README.md

 # Makersbnb
-This is a simplified clone of the famous Airbnb.
+This is a simplified clone of Airbnb.

 ## Features
 - Any signed-up user can list a new space.